richfjiq/sportika_mobile/README.md

 ## Demo link:

+android -- [Download the app](https://play.google.com/store/apps/details?id=com.ricardojs.sportika) and test it

-Clone the repo and run it locally
+ios -- Clone the repo and run it locally

 ## About The App